teresahanak/wikipedia-life-expectancy/README.md

 The above problem question answers its predecessor: "What should I do for a portfolio project?"
 In addition to allowing the demonstration of a wide range of data science [skills](#skills), I had three portfolio project criteria: (1) to scrape the data from the Web, (2) to perform extensive data cleaning (i.e., messy data), and (3) to solve a regression problem.
 Enter Wikipedia Notable Deaths and we're off!

+## Background
+"[Wikipedia](https://en.wikipedia.org/wiki/Wikipedia) is a multilingual free online encyclopedia written and maintained by a community of volunteers through open collaboration and a wiki-based editing system."
 ![wp_snippet.jpg](wp_snippet.jpg)

 ![sqlite_snippet1.jpg](sqlite_snippet1.jpg)